CCI-Bonn/HD-SEQ-ID/README.md

 Define a `<MODELS_FOLDER>`, where the 5 `.pth` files are downloaded.
 It will be used as an input argument by running the `hd_seq_id` command.

-- Note that the `hd_seq_id` command should be run inside the `HED-SEQ-ID` folder, check your current working directory before running.
+- Note that the `hd_seq_id` command should be run inside the `HD-SEQ-ID` folder, check your current working directory before running.

 Define an `<INPUT_FOLDER>`, where all NIfTI images are located (4D or 3D).
 Define an empty `<OUTPUT_FOLDER>`, where the 3D NIfTI files, where the processed and renamed 3D NIfTIs will be located.
 They will be used as an input argument by running the `hd_seq_id` command.